oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 If the port is in a yellow state, the API provides additional information about the types of quality degradation that are being observed.
 If the port is in a red state, the API provides additional information about the causes of the instability.

+When a port's health state changes, the event ::ZET_SYSMAN_EVENT_TYPE_FABRIC_PORT_HEALTH is triggered.

 The API permits measuring the receive and transmit bandwidth flowing through each port.
 It also provides the maximum receive and transmit speed (frequency/number of lanes) of each port and the current speeds which can be lower if operating in a degraded state.
 Note that a